bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫ In answering this question, you need to show your planning, process, and communication/collaboration skills.
 Think in advance about a suitable project where your contributions cover all these bases._**

-> **_⚫If you can, it’s best to choose to describe an Agile project you worked on, as organizations whether they use a Waterfall or Agile methodology, are keen to work with developers experienced in Agile._**
+> **_⚫If you can, it's best to choose to describe an Agile project you worked on, as organizations whether they use a Waterfall or Agile methodology, are keen to work with developers experienced in Agile._**

 > **_⚫ Ideally, share a project in which you worked with a bigger team._**